cameronism/Cameronism.Json/README.md

 Serialization only (no deserialization).
 Entirely built around `byte*`

+## Misc TODO

-# FIXME switch back to nuget for sigil once [LoadIndirect supports char and bool](https://github.com/kevin-montrose/Sigil/pull/21)
+- switch back to nuget for sigil once [LoadIndirect supports char and bool](https://github.com/kevin-montrose/Sigil/pull/21)
+- Better return value when insufficient space
+  + object serializer
+    * currently just doubles original avail param
+    * `member result - minLength` might be sufficient
+    * should decrease available before serializing member, save some room for following members
+- Minimum length (and maybe reserved length) per schema
+  DateTime and Guid are JSON type string but we know a lot more about their length than the general string case
+- Inline constant properties (see optimizations)

 ## Supports